-Here we shall see recommended practices for selection of the control valve for harsh process conditions.
+Here we shall see recommended practices for the selection of the control valve for harsh process conditions.

 Control Valve Recommended Practices